Pieohpah/gps-file-converter/README.md

 const GFC = require('gps-file-converter')
 const gfc = new GFC()
 ```
-Then give it some input with in.gpx, a file of your choise...
+Then give it some input with in.gpx, a file of your choice...

 ```javascript
 gfc.importGeoFile('in.gpx')